kuberhealthy/kuberhealthy/cmd/check-reaper/README.md

 - If the checker pod is `Failed` and there are more than 5 `Failed` checker pods of the same type which were created more recently

 - If the checker pod is `Failed` and was created more than 5 days ago

-Checker pod reaper must be implemented on all namespaces running kuberhealthy checks.